 This course aims to equip practising engineers to undertake the full structural design of a building, including designing a robust building to avoid disproportionate collapse.

-The course covers designing buildings of Class 1 – 2B and alterations/change of use of existing buildings, and touches on Class 3 buildings.
+The course covers designing buildings of Class 1 – 2B and alterations/change of use of existing buildings.

 By the end of the course, you should be able to: